paparaeluiza/paparaeluiza.github.io/_posts/interning/2015-10-27-back-to-school.md

 comments: true
 share: true
 ---
 Starting from August I am on the last semester of my education, even if it doesn't feel this way.
 Apart for checking Fronter every week, for the latest informations, I didn't had much contact with the school atmosphere.
 Is a strange feeling to be a student but to not attend classes every day and meet your teachers and classmates.
-I guess this is a transition period that helps me adapt for the next stage in my life.
+I guess this is a transition period that prepares me for the next stage in my life.

 The internship period seems like a complex emotional time, where you prepare for the job market, and leave behind your classmates' silly jokes.
 Today, Hans my internship coordinator, visited Spinderihallerne.
 Why I write about this visit is it made me feel that I was back to school.
 We talked about my activity so far and also about my future BA project.
 It feels comforting to know that a second person has my back along the process, presenting interest about my tasks, my BA topic, my development and my learning process.